1cYinfinity/htbdownloadroot/README.md

 # htbdownloadroot
 This is for htb seasonal lab "download"  root exploit.

+For user you sholud run user.py script and wait for sometimes it will reveal passwd for ssh connection.

 Then use this command in your terminal: gcc exploit.c -o exploit -static
 ![image](https://github.com/1cYinfinity/htbdownloadroot/assets/55952519/7692b3cd-6460-4ade-8c9b-c817482612e6)